InLighten Films uses Revised Common Lectionary to bring churches smart, quality films

 Let us pray:

-Loving God, bless pastors and their wives; walk with them so that their service for your kingdom bears much fruit.
+Loving God, bless pastors and their spouses; walk with them so that their service for your kingdom bears much fruit.
 Bless the young people, who have committed their lives to the revival of worship in China.
 In Jesus’ name.
 Amen.